molepi/Molecular-Data-Science/RIntro_practical/R_Intro_Practical_2.md

 -----

-This practical ends with you writing your own simple function, but hopefully you can see how complicated your functions can become.
+You have just written your own simple function, but hopefully you can see how complicated they could become.
 You can do so many things in R, and new functions are being written all the time, but if a function to do something doesn’t exist, you can always try to create your own.

+See you after lunch\!

 -----